-The local GAAP net premium earned (NPE), excluding the adjustment of our NHC age reserve, amounts to DKK 327.6m against DKK 351.0m in 2022, a decrease of DKK 23.5m.
-The decrease is mainly due to the loss of a large contract in the Swedish card segment.
-The contract was lost in the beginning of 2023.
-The Leisure and corporate segments in Denmark showed an increase compared to last year.
-The corporate segment in Sweden also had an improvement compared to last year.
+The local GAAP net premium earned (NPE), including the adjustment of our NHC age reserve, amounts to DKK 317.0m against DKK 332.1m in 2023, a decrease of DKK 15.1m.
+The decrease is mainly due to less premium in the Swedish card and corporate segment due to the loss of a couple of major clients.
+The International Health segment has also seen a lower premium due to fewer policies as the portfolio is in run-off.
+This is partly offset by an increase in the Danish corporate segment coming from higher sales in our Corporate Travel Insurance products.

 This development is shown per Solvency II Line of Business (LoB) in the table below.
-Note that the figures are in accordance with Local GAAP and exclude, among other, regulation of deferred acquisition costs and adjustment of our NHC age reserve.
+Note that the figures are in accordance with Local GAAP.